NAGASIVA-JALLA/court-data-fetcher/README.md

 ## ⚠️ Limitations (From Court Website Itself)

-- Filing Date not available on results page
+- Filing Date is not available on search results page
-- Order/Judgment PDFs not provided
+- Order/Judgment PDF links are not provided
-- For PDFs, deeper scraping into case-detail pages required
+- To fetch PDFs, deeper scraping into case-detail pages is required

 ---